degica/komoju-woocommerce/readme.txt

 = What versions of WordPress and WooCommerce is this compatible with? =

 At the moment, this plugin has been tested and is known to work up to WordPress 6.1.1 and WooCommerce 6.3.1.
-If you are using a later version, please contact us regarding this.
+If you are using a later version, please check the next section or contact us regarding this.

 = What should I do if I am using newer versions of WordPress and WooCommerce? =

 2024/01/31

 We recommend performing a fresh install of WordPress 6.1.1 and WooCommerce 6.3.1 before proceeding to install this plugin.
+You can temporarily downgrade from a newer version of WordPress and WooCommerce before continuing installation.
-Downgrading from newer versions of WordPress and WooCommerce may result in issues with installing this plugin.
+However, downgrading from newer versions of WordPress and WooCommerce may result in issues with installing this plugin.
+If you are experiencing problems, please contact our support team (contact@komoju.com).

 = Where can I get more information? =